 - 1) Never leave your instrument by itself.
-It takes very little time for someone to take it. - 2) Never leave your instrument on the ground, on a chair, on a music stand, etc. Always keep your instrument in your hands or in the case. - 3) Do not let other people use your instrument unless you teach them the right way to hold and use it. - 4) Do not use your case as a chair or step stool.
+It takes very little time for someone to take it. - 2) Never leave your instrument on the ground or on a music stand.
+It's best to keep your instrument in your hands or in the case. - 3) Do not let other people use your instrument unless you teach them the right way to hold and use it. - 4) Do not use your case as a chair or step stool.
 It is not designed for that kind of weight. - 5) Lay your case flat on your lap before opening it.
 Do not let it "fall" open. - 6) Twist the parts of your instrument together.
-Do not rock them in to place. - 7) Secure all loose items in your case.
-Anything loose will damage your instrument. - 8) Do not put music in your case, unless space is provided for it.
-If you have to fold it or if it touches the instrument, it shouldn't be there. - 9) Avoid eating or drinking anything but water just before playing.
-If you must, rinse your mouth with water or brush your teeth before playing. - 10) Do not touch the keys or lip plate when assembling or disassembling the flute.
+Do not rock them into place. - 7) The case is for instrument, cleaning rod and swab only.
+Other items can damage your instrument. - 8) Do not put music in your case, unless space is provided for it.
+If you have to fold it or if it touches the instrument, it shouldn't be there. - 9) If you eat or drink anything before playing, rinse your mouth with water or brush your teeth first. - 10) Do not touch the keys or lip plate when assembling or disassembling the flute. - 11) Do not use grease on your tenons (connectors).
+If they won't go together, they need to be repaired. - 12) You should not hear metal hitting metal when you push your keys.
+If any cork bumpers are missing, have them replaced.